innovation-cat/DeepLearningBook/README.md

 #### 3.3 performance:
 ![image](https://github.com/innovation-cat/DeepLearningBook/raw/master/raw/language_model.png)

 ## Part 4: Sentiment Analysis
-Description:
+#### 4.1 Description:
 > In this task, I use Convolutional Neural Network(CNN) to perform sentiment analysis on movie reviews from the Large IMDB dataset: http://ai.stanford.edu/~amaas/data/sentiment/.
 Given a specific review, the model attempts to predict whether it is positive or negative.
 After 30 epochs end, the model reach a test error of 12%.

-### Requirements
+#### 4.2 Requirements:
  - pre-trained word2vec vectors. you can download Google New from https://code.google.com/p/word2vec/

 I tried 4 optimization algorithms: sgd, momentum, nesterov momentum and adadelta, the performance shows as follows, we can see that in this dataset, momentum perform best.
 ![image](https://github.com/innovation-cat/DeepLearningBook/raw/master/raw/performance.png)